creativepure360/tools.creative.pure360.com--template-builder/README.md

 This project is **FAR** from complete.

-Currently, when single clicking a component on the build column, it only displays all editable texts on the console.

 ###### Current to do:

 Clicking on a component on the build column toggles the text editor where you can manipulate the editable texts.